Arjen Dondorp: Background and research

 Findings from his clinical studies of the small blood vessels (microcirculation) in patients with severe malaria have revealed that red cells become rigid and lose ability to change shape.
 They lose their flexibility to pass through blood vessels that are smaller in diameter than the red cells.
 This rigidity impairs blood flow through the small blood vessels.
 Dondorp's team demonstrated this impairment of microcirculatory flow due to red cell rigidity in severe malaria.

 A strong prognostic significance was also found to be the amount of plasma PfHRP2, a protein released by the sequestrated parasite.
 This protein contributes to the metabolic acidosis seen in people with severe malaria.
 His team, however, demonstrated resistance of Plasmodium falciparum to artemisinins in Western Cambodia.
 New treatments would have to be found to contain efforts against this serious threat to global malaria control.

 He has highlighted that resistance to artemisinin and piperaquine is a genuine worry, and should malaria become untreatable, would be a significant threat to controlling the spread of malaria from South East Asia to Africa, which is therefore a "race against time".

+Dondorp was elected a Fellow of the Academy of Medical Sciences in 2021.

 The World Health Organization

 Artesunate is recommended by the World Health Organization (WHO) in preference to quinidine for the treatment of severe malaria and has been used worldwide for many years.
 Artesunate is in the class of medications known as artemisinins, which are derivatives from sweet wormwood (Artemisia annua).

-Dondorp hopes to make best use of the wide range of expertise in the Technical Expert Group on Antimalarial Drug Resistance.
-They advise, design and execute programmes for the WHO on aspects of containing artemisinin resistance.
+Dondorp chairs the WHO Technical Expert Group on Antimalarial Drug Resistance.
+The group provides advice to the World Health Organization and supports the design and implementation of programmes related to the containment of artemisinin resistance.